bcit-ltc/infrastructure-documentation/docs/0_dev-workflow/getting-started-dev.md

 We use Docker to:

 - develop locally using the `docker compose` command
 - build a development image
+- scan the image for vulnerabilities
 - push the image to the LTC private registry

 Once an image is stored in the registry it can be deployed as a ***release*** on the Kubernetes cluster.
+This can be done manually through the Rancher UI, or by configuring your project to deploy automatically using a CI/CD pipeline, described next.

-### Repository structure
+### Repository Structure

-For us, a pattern has emerged that is loosely based on GitFlow:
+For us, a pattern has emerged that is loosely based on GitFlow.
+Projects have two persistent branches, and new bugfixes or features are added to ephemeral branches:

-- `feature` branches are forked from a `main` branch and merged after code review and approval
-- `main` branch code is built and deployed to the `staging` cluster
+- a `main` branch, where code deployed to the `staging` cluster
-- a `merge request`is pulled into a `release` branch, which gets tested, approved, and deployed to the `prod` cluster
+- a `release` branch, where code gets tested, approved, and deployed to the `prod` cluster
+- `feature` branches are forked from the `main` branch and merged after code review and approval

+This workflow helps us keep track of bugfixes, new features, and major changes (and the work done to resolve those issues) without maintaining an overly-complex branching practice.

 ![versioning workflow](../assets/git-workflow-simple.png#only-light)
 ![versioning workflow](../assets/git-workflow-simple-dark.png#only-dark)

+!!! example "Development Workflow"

-This workflow generally involves the following steps:
+    After creating or cloning a project, our workflow involves the following steps:

-1. Creating or cloning a project
-1. Creating an Issue
-1. Creating a Merge Request and Branch
+    1. Creating an Issue, a Merge Request (MR), and new branch
-1. Checking out the branch locally
+    1. Committing and syncing
+        * pushing work to GitLab triggers a CI/CD pipeline that:
+            1. Builds an image, tagged with the git commit hash
+            1. Pushes the image to the project registry
-1. Running Docker to create a dev environment
+            1. Deploys the workload to a *dev* cluster
-1. Programming with a single purpose - see [separation of concerns](https://nalexn.github.io/separation-of-concerns/)
-1. Committing with descriptive messaging
+    1. Request a code review and approval
+    1. Merge into `main`
+        * Merging MR's into the `main` branch triggers a CI/CD pipeline that:
-1. Building an image
+            1. Builds an image, tagged with the label `latest`
-1. Pushing the image to the project registry
+            1. Pushes the image to the project registry
+            1. Deploys the workload to the *staging* cluster
+    1. Create a "release" MR
-1. Requesting a code review
+    1. Request a code review and approval
+    1. Merge into `release`
+        * Merging MR's into the `release` branch triggers a CI/CD pipeline that:
+            1. Builds an image, tagged with the label `stable`
+            1. Pushes the image to the project registry
-1. Approved Merge Requests trigger a CI/CD pipeline that deploys a workload to a cluster
+            1. Deploys the workload to the *production* cluster

-### Using Docker
+### Details About Using Docker

 Docker can be used in a few different ways.
 A nice way to try out an app is to run it using `docker` instead of installing it.